CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicVocation.md

 ## Magic Name

 This is the name of the Magic in setting.
-(Wizardy, Sorcery, Nature Magic, Pact Magic)
+(Wizardry, Sorcery, Nature Magic, Pact Magic)

 ## Magic Vocation Governing Attributes

 Different Magic Vocations rely on different attributes.

-Most traditional fantasy Magic Vocations have RFX and INT as their Magic Governing Attributes, as most magic benifits for quicker casting times and more knowledge.
+Most traditional fantasy Magic Vocations have RFX and INT as their Magic Governing Attributes, as most magic benefits for quicker casting times and more knowledge.
 However, Magic Vocations that narratively rely on a characters physical body, such as Dragon fire or genetic bloodline magic, might also include STR as on of its Magic Vocation Governing Attributes.

 ## Magic Resource Name